japila-books/spark-sql-internals/docs/spark-sql-LogicalPlanStats.md

 ====

 [[stats-cbo-disabled]]
-With link:spark-sql-cost-based-optimization.adoc#spark.sql.cbo.enabled[cost-based optimization disabled] `stats` requests `SizeInBytesOnlyStatsPlanVisitor` to compute the statistics.
+With spark-sql-cost-based-optimization.md#spark.sql.cbo.enabled[cost-based optimization disabled] `stats` requests `SizeInBytesOnlyStatsPlanVisitor` to compute the statistics.

 [[stats-cbo-enabled]]
-With link:spark-sql-cost-based-optimization.adoc#spark.sql.cbo.enabled[cost-based optimization enabled] `stats` requests `BasicStatsPlanVisitor` to compute the statistics.
+With spark-sql-cost-based-optimization.md#spark.sql.cbo.enabled[cost-based optimization enabled] `stats` requests `BasicStatsPlanVisitor` to compute the statistics.

 In the end, `statsCache` caches the statistics for later use.